ginstrom/paladin-novel/epub-master.md

 ### Chapter 25: A Continent Reborn

-The last of the fighting ended three days after the harbor battle, when the final holdouts in Darach's merchant quarter surrendered to liberation forces.
+The last of the fighting ended three days after the harbor battle, when the final holdouts in Blackwater's merchant quarter surrendered to liberation forces.
 Gond stood on the city's highest tower, looking out over a transformed landscape.
 Smoke still rose from scattered fires, but the sounds drifting up from the streets below were different now—voices raised in celebration rather than fear, the laughter of children who no longer had to hide from slave catchers.

 "It's hard to believe it's really over," Elena said, joining him at the tower's edge.
 Her armor bore fresh dents from the final skirmishes, but her eyes held a light that hadn't been there during the dark days of the war.